 Shoot low budget.
 Most of Corman’s films are under a million, while even some are under fifty thousand.

 “But I want to make art…”

 Roger Corman spends his life doing exactly the kind of films that he wants to make, despite what others may think of it.
 It is easy to look at a film like “Dinocroc”, “Piranhaconda”, and “Supergator” and think they are garbage (they most certainly are camp) but what if that was the intent?

 What if the idea was to make a “bad” movie?

 Can you say that your intention to make a “good” movie be any less artistically inclined?

 “But he has experience…”

-You think he always had experience?
-You think the doctor’s were pulling him from the womb and said “Wait, wait… I think that’s a 35mm he’s holding!
+Do you think he always had experience?
+You think the doctors were pulling him from the womb and said “Wait, wait… I think that’s a 35mm he’s holding!
 And such good framing too…”